MARCH 2026 · 11 MIN READ

 • Implement multi-factor authentication for all administrative access

-• Use privileged access management (PAM) solutions for domain admin and service accounts
+• Use privileged access management (PAM) tooling for domain admin and service accounts

 • Remove standing admin privileges from user workstations (no local admin rights for daily use)